microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list-calendarview.md

 | startDateTime | String | The start date and time of the time range, represented in ISO 8601 format.
 For example, "2019-11-08T19:00:00-08:00". |
 | endDateTime   | String | The end date and time of the time range, represented in ISO 8601 format.
 For example, "2019-11-08T20:00:00-08:00".   |

-The values of `startDateTime` and `endDateTime` are interpreted using the timezone offset specified in the value and is not impacted by the value of the `Prefer: outlook.timezone` header if present.
+The values of `startDateTime` and `endDateTime` are interpreted using the timezone offset specified in the value and are not impacted by the value of the `Prefer: outlook.timezone` header if present.
 If no timezone offset is included in the value, it is interpreted as UTC.

 This method also supports some of the [OData Query Parameters](https://developer.microsoft.com/graph/docs/concepts/query_parameters) to help customize the response.